 Virtual Private Cloud (VPC) firewall rules apply to a given project and network.
 If you want to apply firewall rules across an organization, see Firewall Policies.
 The rest of this page covers VPC firewall rules only.

-Google Cloud firewall rules let you allow or deny traffic to and from your virtual machine (VM) instances based on a configuration that you specify.
-Enabled Google Cloud firewall rules are always enforced, protecting your instances regardless of their configuration and operating system, even if they have not started up.
+VPC firewall rules let you allow or deny connections to or from your virtual machine (VM) instances based on a configuration that you specify.
+Enabled VPC firewall rules are always enforced, protecting your instances regardless of their configuration and operating system, even if they have not started up.